See all

 Helpful links

-Clean Industrial Deal
+Clean Industrial Deal Accelerates Europe's Industrial Decarbonisation

 Eligible activities - Decarbonisation of Energy-Intensive Industries

-- Carbon-cycle management (CCU and CCUS): Optimising and demonstrating advanced technologies for CO₂/CO capture, utilisation, and storage.
+Optimising and demonstrating advanced technologies for CO₂/CO capture, utilisation, and storage.
 Solutions should also show strong commercial potential of the decarbonized products with respect to life-cycle assessment (LCA) compared to State-Of-the-Art, market size and cost.

-- Clean energy in production: Promoting the electrification of industrial processes, adoption of hydrogen and other clean energy carriers, deployment of on-site renewable energy and storage, and usage and upgrade of waste heat to achieve major improvements in clean energy use across energy-intensive sectors.
+Promoting the electrification of industrial processes, adoption of hydrogen and other clean energy carriers, deployment of on-site renewable energy and storage, and usage and upgrade of waste heat to achieve major improvements in clean energy use across energy-intensive sectors.

 Clean Technologies for Climate Action

-All topics are Innovation Actions (IA): Starting TRL of 6 to end in TRL 8 with a funding rate of 70% of the project costs (except for non-profit legal entities, with 100%), plus 25% overhead.
-The maximum funding ranges from 15 to 25 million €.
+Projects are funded as Innovation Actions (IA), from TRL 6-8 with up to 70% funding rate (except for non-profit legal entities with 100%), plus 25% overhead.
+The maximum funding ranges from €15-25 million.